 There are more ways than you might think!
-Here are 7 ways to preserve your garden’s harvest.
+Here are seven ways to preserve your garden’s harvest.

 Can the Traditional Way

 Many of us remember our grandparents canning fruits and veggies.
-It’s a lost art that is being revived.
+It’s a useful practice that’s regaining popularity.
 There are two methods of canning: water bath canning and pressure canning.
 Water bath canning is safe for most things like jams and fruits.
 However, if you’d like to can meat or low acid vegetables such as green beans, you’ll need to use a pressure canner to ensure your food is safely preserved.
-You also need to pressure can if you live at altitude.

 Stock Your Freezer

 Another popular method for preserving foods is to stock them in the freezer.
-Deep freeze chest freezers are relatively affordable and allow you to freeze vegetables from your garden for later use.
+Deep freeze chest freezers are relatively affordable and allow you to freeze fruits and veggies from your garden for later use.
 Before freezing, most vegetables need to be blanched for 2-5 minutes in boiling water, then immediately immersed into cold water to preserve flavor.
 Once they are cool and dry, they can be packed in freezer bags and stored in your freezer.
-Vacuum sealing bags will preserve your produce for even longer.
+While not essential, vacuum sealing bags will preserve your produce for even longer.

 Put Your Dehydrator to Work